Sajjon/Fruta/README.md

 - Note: This sample project is associated with WWDC 2021 sessions [10107: Platforms State of the Union](https://developer.apple.com/wwdc21/10107/), [10012: What's New in App Clips](https://developer.apple.com/wwdc21/10012/), [10013: Build Light and Fast App Clips](https://developer.apple.com/wwdc21/10013/), [10220: Localize your SwiftUI App](https://developer.apple.com/wwdc21/10220/).

-    It is also associated with WWDC 2020 sessions [10637: Platforms State of the Union](https://developer.apple.com/wwdc20/10637/), [10146: Configure and Link Your App Clips](https://developer.apple.com/wwdc20/10146/), [10120: Streamline Your App Clip](https://developer.apple.com/wwdc20/10120/), [10118: Create App Clips for Other Businesses](https://developer.apple.com/wwdc20/10118/), [10096: Explore Packages and Projects with Xcode Playgrounds](https://developer.apple.com/wwdc20/10096/), and [10028: Meet WidgetKit](https://developer.apple.com/wwdc20/10028/).
+    It's also associated with WWDC 2020 sessions [10637: Platforms State of the Union](https://developer.apple.com/wwdc20/10637/), [10146: Configure and Link Your App Clips](https://developer.apple.com/wwdc20/10146/), [10120: Streamline Your App Clip](https://developer.apple.com/wwdc20/10120/), [10118: Create App Clips for Other Businesses](https://developer.apple.com/wwdc20/10118/), [10096: Explore Packages and Projects with Xcode Playgrounds](https://developer.apple.com/wwdc20/10096/), and [10028: Meet WidgetKit](https://developer.apple.com/wwdc20/10028/).

 The Fruta sample app builds an app for macOS, iOS, and iPadOS that implements [SwiftUI](https://developer.apple.com/documentation/swiftui) platform features like widgets, App Clips, and localization.
 Users can order smoothies, save favorite drinks, collect rewards, and browse recipes in English and Russian.

-The sample app’s Xcode project includes widget extensions that enable users to add a widget to their iOS Home screen or the macOS Notification Center and view their rewards or a favorite smoothie.
+The sample app’s Xcode project includes widget extensions that enable users to add a widget to their iOS Home screen or the macOS Notification Center, and view their rewards or a favorite smoothie.
 The Xcode project also includes an App Clip target.
 With the App Clip, users can discover and instantly launch some of the app's functionality on their iPhone or iPad without installing the full app.

 The Fruta sample app leverages [Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple) and [Apple Pay](https://developer.apple.com/documentation/passkit) to provide a streamlined user experience.

 ## Configure the Sample Code Project

 This project requires Xcode 13 or later.
-To build this project:
+To build this project, keep the following in mind:

 1. To run on your devices, including on macOS, set your team in the targets’ Signing & Capabilities panes.
 Xcode manages the provisioning profiles for you.
 2. To run on an iOS or iPadOS device, open the `iOSClip.entitlements` file and update the value of the [Parent Application Identifiers Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_parent-application-identifiers) to match the iOS app's bundle identifier.
-3. Make a note of the App Group name on the iOS target’s Signing and Capabilities tab in Project Settings.
+3. Make a note of the App Group name on the iOS target’s Signing & Capabilities tab in Project Settings.
 Substitute this value for group.example.fruta in the `Model.swift` file.
 4. To enable the in-app-purchase flow, edit the Fruta iOS "Run" scheme, and select `Configuration.storekit` for StoreKit Configuration.

 ## Create a Shared Codebase in SwiftUI